ghirlekar/bno055-python-i2c/README.md

 Python module for the Adafruit BNO055 on the Raspberry Pi connected through I2C.

 # Getting started procedure
-This procedure is the a Raspberry Pi 2 running Ubuntu 14.04 (Trusty).
-The Raspbian procedure is well documented by Adafruit and others
+These steps are for the a Raspberry Pi 2 running Ubuntu 14.04 (Trusty).
+The equivalent steps for Raspbian are well documented by Adafruit and others.

 ## Installing Kernel support
 Open this file